Merpster456/CommunityServiceApp/README.md

 Download this repository anywhere on your computer.
 If you downloaded it as a zip file extract the file so you get the FBLA-Coding-master folder.

-**The download button can be found in green at the top right corner of the page (clone or download).**
+**The download button can be found in green at the top right corner of the page (clone or download).
+Click this then click the Download ZIP option.**

 ### Mac Start

 To run the program on a mac is very simple.
 Choose between the GUI start or the command line start, the GUI start is recommended.

 #### GUI Start (Easiest)